 The framework underwent multiple iterations, and now covers four outcome areas - positive relationships, mental wellbeing, progress at school, and confidence/aspiration - with 7 specific measures (related to those 4 areas) which can release payment at the end of each child's two year programme.
 A previous version of the framework included eight outcome areas across three domains - wellbeing, learning and character.Outcomes measurement is underpinned by a robust approach to data collection and analysis.
 To ensure a robust monitoring of a young person's progress, WZL collects data at regular time points from a range of sources:

 While WLZ tracks their impact across a broad set of long-term outcomes, payment for outcomes is linked to specific measures across the two years of support provided to each child on the programme, as outlined in the diagram below.

 You can view more examples of outcomes frameworks on the case studies as part of our website.

 There is a wealth of resources available for practitioners interested in developing and implementing outcomes-based approaches.

-The GO Lab has put together this guide with help from many members of the team.
+This guide was originally put together by Grace Young, Policy and Communications Officer, and updated for an international audience by Andreea Anastasiu, Senior Policy Engagement Officer.
 We are grateful to our partners who reviewed and contributed comments to this guide, and in particular to Neil Stanworth (ATQ Consultants & GO Lab Fellow of Practice) for his work on previous iterations.

 We have designated this and other guides as ‘beta’ documents and we warmly welcome any comments or suggestions.
 We will regularly review and update our material in response.
 Please email your feedback to firstname.lastname@example.org.